You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 Nicotine withdrawal presents as both physical and psychological symptoms.
 They include:

-- Increased hunger and weight gain: Nicotine suppresses appetite and increases metabolism, which is why many people lose weight while smoking.
-When you no longer consume nicotine, your appetite increases and your metabolism slows down, leading to weight gain.
-It’s important to remember that this weight gain is, in most cases, a good thing; it’s a sign that your body is returning to health and functioning properly again.
+- Increased hunger and weight gain: Nicotine suppresses appetite and increases metabolism, often resulting in weight loss.
+When you quit, your appetite increases and your metabolism slows down, leading to weight gain.
+This weight gain is usually a sign of your body returning to health.

-- Head cold symptoms: You may experience blocked sinuses, a sore throat, a headache, and body aches in the first week after quitting.
-Keep over-the-counter medications on hand to help you through these symptoms.
+- Head cold symptoms: Blocked sinuses, sore throat, headache, and body aches are common in the first week.
+Keep over-the-counter medications handy.

-- Digestive problems: Quitting smoking can cause gastrointestinal symptoms such as constipation and cramping.
-These symptoms usually pass within a few weeks.
+- Digestive problems: Symptoms like constipation and cramping are common but usually pass within a few weeks.

-- Anxiety or depression: People who smoke are more likely to suffer from anxiety and depression than people who don’t smoke.
-While it may seem like smoking (more specifically, nicotine) alleviates these feelings, nicotine only masks anxiety and depression.
-It doesn’t treat the underlying condition itself.
-Your symptoms may worsen after quitting, so it’s important to talk to your GP or mental health professional during this time.
+- Anxiety or depression: Smokers are more likely to suffer from anxiety and depression than people who don’t smoke.
+While nicotine may mask these feelings, it doesn’t treat the underlying condition.
+Symptoms may worsen after quitting, so talk to your GP or a mental health professional.

-- Mood changes: Feelings such as agitation, anger, and stress are very common after quitting smoking.
-These mood changes will level again once your body adjusts to functioning without nicotine.
+- Mood changes: Agitation, anger, and stress are common but will level out as your body adjusts.

-- Cravings: Intense nicotine cravings are common, particularly during the first week after quitting.
-They can be exacerbated by emotional and situational triggers, so try to avoid these triggers where possible.
+- Cravings: Intense cravings are common, especially in the first week.
+Avoid emotional and situational triggers where possible.

-- Difficulty concentrating: You may find it hard to focus on tasks after you quit.
-This is common and will subside within the first month of quitting.
+- Difficulty concentrating: Having difficulty concentrating is common and will subside within the first month.

-- Cough: You may feel your cough has worsened since quitting.
+- Cough: A worsening cough is a sign that your lungs are clearing toxins.
 This is because the cilia in your lungs are regaining movement again and working to rid your lungs of the toxins that have built up there.
-This is a good sign!
 Visit your GP if your cough doesn’t improve within a month.

 Day 6 No Smoking: Cold-Turkey

-Quitting smoking cold turkey is extremely challenging, so if you’re struggling to give up cigarettes without assistance, don’t be disheartened.
+Quitting smoking cold turkey is extremely challenging, so if you’re struggling, don’t be disheartened.

 The benefit of quitting cold turkey is that you’re breaking the addiction cycle immediately.